luistejerina/Getting-and-cleaning-data/README.md

 Step 17
 this section exports the data into a txt file with

+Step 18
+clean other datafiles

 write.table(completedatab,  "completedatab.txt", row.names = FALSE)